Maximum Likelihood Estimation (MLE)

 1. MLE chooses the parameter vector that makes the observed sample most plausible under a specified probability model.

-2. The score, Hessian, and Fisher information organize both estimation and inference.
+2. The score, Hessian, and Fisher information organize both estimation and inference; Newton–Raphson computes the estimator when no closed form exists.

 4. Under standard regularity conditions, \[ \sqrt{n}(\hat\theta_{MLE}-\theta_0) \xrightarrow{d} \mathcal{N}\bigl(0,\mathcal{I}(\theta_0)^{-1}\bigr). \]

-5. Wald, LR, and Score tests emerge naturally in the likelihood framework.
+5. Wald, LR, and Score tests emerge naturally and are asymptotically equivalent under \(H_0\).

 Cierre